top of page

 FULL COLOR?
 IN THIS ECONOMY!?

 A black and white version of the poster with the companion poster, to print together or separate, in case you already have a lovely poster in your classroom.
-The law requires the poster to be sturdy, so if printing yourself, be sure to put it in a tasteful frame or laminate it so that it remains compliant.

 Papers-Brand-Presentation-Design-Free-psd-Mockup copy.png